35 Unique Things to do in Albania – 2021

 Okay, the castle isn’t that impressive but trust me, the view is.
 For me, it’s the most impressive view of Saranda.
 You also get a panoramic view all the way to Ksamil and then towards the mountains too.
 Prepare your camera because you will get some epic shots.
 There’s a restaurant at the top so you can enjoy the view with some food or raki.

 Albanians are amazing at making pizza!
 I’ve had some of the best pizza in my life here.
 A lot of Albanians have worked in Italy and brought back the skills to make the perfect pizza.

 Albania has some extremely beautiful hikes, especially in the north.
-One of the most popular and beautiful hikes is through the Valbona Pass.
+One of the most popular and beautiful hikes is from Theth to Valbona.
 The best way is to base yourself in the northern city of Shkoder and plan your adventure from there.
 There are also fabulous hikes just outside of the capital, Tirana.